bhishanpdl/Deep_Learning_Specialization_Coursera/README.md

 - We do not need to run the whole notebook which may take hours to train the model to submit the assignment, we can just finish the assignments and then submit the result.

-# Download data from coursera
+# Download materials from coursera and setup coursera environment
 - Click on File icon on top left corner.
 Click Open.
 Then download required data.
+- To set up jupyter notebook environment [follow this link](https://www.coursera.org/learn/neural-networks-deep-learning/discussions/forums/a-1G6KlmEeeYBA47k-OCuA/threads/LTMmAazcEemTxQ73F53h-A)

 # Course 1.
 [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning)